-Additionally, TAT provides a powerful, 26-minute training video on its website (www.truckersagainsttrafficking.org), Human trafficking is modern-day slavery.
-Traffickers use force, fraud and oceroino to control their victims.
-Any minor engaged in commercial sex is a viction of human trafficking.
-Trafficking can cocur in many locations, including truck stops, restaurants, rest areas, hotels/motels, stip clubs, private homes, etc. Truckers are the eyes and the east of our nation's highways.
-If you see a minor working any of those areas or suspect that the person selling sex is under somene else's control in order to make a quota, call the National Hotiline and report your tip: 1,888.373.888 (IIIS).
-1,800.292.TIBS (Camada)
+Additionally, TAT provides a powerful, 26-minute training video on its website (www.truckersagainsttrafficking.org),

+Human trafficking is modern-day slavery.
+Traffickers use force, fraud truman transcring is modern day starter; transcers use force, natural and occretion to control their victions.
+Any miner or again of normer-call sex is a victim of human halfficking, frafficking can occur in many locations, including truck stops, restaurants, rest areas, hotels/motes, strip clubs, prevale homes, etc. Trudens are the year and the ears of our nations highways.
+If you see a miner working any of those areas or suspect that he person selling axis under somerare deels control in order to make a quota, call the National Hotine and report your tipo.

-1-888-3737-888 (US) = 1-800-222-TIPS (Canada) 01800-5533-000 (Mexico) = Text INFO or HELP to BeFree (233733)
+1-888-3737-888 (US) = 1-800-222-TIPS (Canada 01800-5533-000 (Mexico) • Text INFO or HELP to BeFree (233733) For law enforcement to open an investigation on your tip, they need

-- 01800-5533-000 (Mexico) = Text INFO or HELP to Befree (233733) For law enforcement to open an investigation on your tip, they need "actionable information," and as many details as you can provide.
-Specific tips helpful when reporting to the hotiline would include:
+- actionable information," and as many details as you can provide.
+Specific tips helpful when reporting to the hotline would include:

-Descriptions of cars (make, model, color, license plate number, etc.) and people (height, weight, hair color, eye color, age, etc.) Take a picture if you can.
+Descriptions of cars (make, model, color, license plate numbe - etc.) and people (height, weight, hair color, eye color, age, etc.) Take a picture if you can.
 Specific times and dates (When did you see the event in question take place?
-What day was if?)

-Addresses and locations where suspicious activity took place
+What day was #?)
+Addresses and locations where suspicious activity took place.